Blogs

 What is an ETL Pipeline?

-An ETL pipeline is a type of data pipeline that includes the ETL process to move data.
-At its core, it is a set of processes and tools that enables businesses to extract raw data from multiple source systems, transform it to fit their needs, and load it into a destination system for various data-driven initiatives.
+An ETL pipeline is a set of processes and tools that enables businesses to extract raw data from multiple source systems, transform it to fit their needs, and load it into a destination system for various data-driven initiatives.
+Therefore, an ETL pipeline is a type of data pipeline that includes the ETL process to move data.
 The target system is most commonly either a database, a data warehouse, or a data lake.

 ETL pipelines are crucial for maintaining data quality during data integration and, ultimately, enabling organizations to make informed decisions based on a unified and well-organized dataset.